CZ.NIC: Project: Turris

 The Turris project is a service that helps users to protect their home networks by using a special router.
 In addition to normal home router functions, it is also able to analyze traffic between the Internet and a home network and identify suspicious data streams.
 If such data stream is detected, the router alerts the Turris central of a possible attack like a watchtower (that is what Turris means in Latin).
 The system central is capable to compare data from many connected Turris routers and evaluate the detected threat.
 If an attack is detected, updates are created and distributed throughout the Turris network to help protect all other users.

 DNSSEC

 In early 2008, CZ.NIC started trial operation of the DNSSEC security technology; it was definitely launched in the .cz domain area in the fall of 2008.
 Czech Republic was the fifth country to introduce this security technology.
-At present, the Czech national domain with 35% of its domains being secured is among the gTLDs with the highest use of DNSSEC.
+At present, the Czech national domain with 57% of its domains being secured is among the gTLDs with the highest use of DNSSEC.

 Háčkyčárky.cz

 Since 2004, the association pays attention to IDN, the system of domain names with diacritics.
-In connection with this, CZ.NIC operates the project “Háčkyčárky.cz” (“Acutescarons”), where Internet users can test whether their browsers and systems are compatible with the internationalized domains.
+In connection with this, CZ.NIC operates the project “Háčkyčárky.cz” (“acutes carons”), where Internet users can test whether their browsers and systems are compatible with the internationalized domains.